tdelphi1981/LumiX/docs/source/tutorials/production_planning/step1_basic.rst

 Learn fundamental continuous variable optimization for production planning with profit maximization.

-For detailed documentation, see the README in the tutorial directory:
+For detailed documentation, see the README file in the ``tutorials/production_planning/step1_basic_production/`` directory of the repository

-:doc:`/tutorials/production_planning/step1_basic_production/README`

 Key Topics
 ----------